Balance and behavior

 The ECOpsy© psychological practice approaches the treatment of psychological troubles on the basis of an expanded concept of behavior:

-The behavior of an organism is the set of internal and interactive processes which participate, at various levels of complexity, in maintaining the dynamic balance that ensures its survival.
+The behavior of an organism is the set of internal and interactive processes which participate, at various levels of complexity, in maintaining the dynamic balance that ensures its survival and its reproduction.

 In more simple terms, behavior is the set of means that we implement in order to strike a balance between our internal constraints and the constraints of our environment.